agrc/supervisor/api.md

 You'll instantiate a single Supervisor object to handle messaging and exceptions for the client program (whatever program you're wanting to automate through Windows Task Scheduler).

-The optional logging arguments on the constructor can be used messages in the exception handler.
-The `logger` will be used to log any errors caught by the exception handler. `log_path` will be added as an attachment to any exception messages.
+The optional logging arguments on the constructor can be used by the exception handler.
+The `logger` will be used to log any errors caught by the exception handler. `log_path` can be added as an attachment to any exception messages sent by the registered `MessageHandlers`.

 The information in these parameters are not passed to any message handler by default.
 Any information must be passed as part of a MessageDetails object.